 Harmonizing the environment

 The environment influences how you think and feel.
-The human mind and body, inner environment, are not separate and distinct from their outer environment.
+The human mind and body, the inner environment, are not separate and distinct from their outer environment (physical, digital, social).
 People inside a building bring their own etheric field: an integration of mind, body, heart and spirit, a determiner of overall health.
 The inner and outer environment is a dynamic ecosystem of ‘in-formation’.
-The built environment can be used as a preventative ‘medicine’ to support human health & wellbeing.
+The built environment can be used as a preventative ‘medicine’ to support human health & well-being.
+Creating a sound and healthy environment that aims to correct past mistakes.

 The interaction and synergy between people and the physical, digital and social learn/work environment are intrinsically interconnected and form the cornerstone of Real Estate (RE), Facility Management (FM), Information Technology (IT) and Human Resources (HR).
 All these disciplines are complementary and (should) serve each other for the best experience and well-being of the users.
 It brings a huge responsibility to the people involved in it.